Ivermectin paste is formulated for animals and is not approved or safe for human use without medical supervision.

 Legal and Medical Recommendations Regarding Ivermectin Paste Use in Humans

-Doctors recommend only using FDA-approved human formulations prescribed by healthcare professionals after proper diagnosis.
+Doctors recommend only using approved human formulations prescribed by healthcare professionals after proper diagnosis.
 This ensures correct dosing tailored to individual needs while monitoring side effects safely.

-Hospitals have reported cases where individuals suffered poisoning after ingesting animal-grade ivermectin paste mistakenly believing it was a cure-all remedy.
+Hospitals and poison control systems have reported cases in which individuals needed medical attention after ingesting animal-grade ivermectin products believing they were a cure-all remedy.
 These incidents underline the importance of avoiding self-medication with unapproved substances.

 The Pharmacology Behind Ivermectin’s Action in Humans Compared to Animals

-Ivermectin binds selectively to glutamate-gated chloride channels found in parasites but absent or rare in mammals’ nervous systems.
-This selective binding makes it effective at killing worms or mites while generally safe at prescribed doses.
+Ivermectin binds selectively to glutamate-gated chloride channels found in parasites but not in the same way in humans.
+This selective binding helps explain why it can kill worms or mites while generally remaining safe at prescribed doses in people.

-Humans metabolize drugs differently than horses or cattle; thus dosages effective yet safe in animals might overwhelm human systems causing toxicity.
+Humans metabolize drugs differently than horses or cattle; thus dosages effective or customary in animals might overwhelm human systems and cause toxicity.

 An Overview of Ivermectin Pharmacokinetics Across Species:

-These pharmacokinetic variances reinforce why using veterinary pastes designed for other species can be unsafe when ingested by people without adjustment or supervision.
+These pharmacokinetic variances reinforce why using veterinary pastes designed for other species can be unsafe when ingested by people without medical supervision.

 The Role of Healthcare Providers When Prescribing Ivermectin for Humans